iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 and action, being independent of the process' history just like a Markov chain.
 A usual intuition for this kind of processes is as the interaction between an actor and an environment.
-At each time step, the environment is at an state $s$ and the actor may choose among different actions $a \in \Actions(s)$ to interact with the environment.
+At each time step, the environment is at a state $s$ and the actor may choose among different actions $a \in \Actions(s)$ to interact with the environment.
 This action affects the environment in some way that is out of reach to the actor